kevinkwshin/kevinkwshin.github.io/_posts/2023-02-28-How-to-debug-GitHub-actions-and-fully-apply-the-chirpy-theme.md

       id: deployment
       uses: actions/deploy-pages@v1
  ```

-##### 2)give read and write permission to action at YourRepository/settings/actions/general/Workflow permissions
+2. give read and write permission to action at YourRepository/settings/actions/general/Workflow permissions
-##### 3)select branch to none at YourRepository/settings/Page/Build and deployment/Branch
+3. select branch to none at YourRepository/settings/Page/Build and deployment/Branch
-##### 4)change something and push to main branch, let github action auto generate gh-pages branch. then select it at YourRepository/settings/Page/Build and deployment/Branch
+4. change something and push to main branch, let github action auto generate gh-pages branch. then select it at YourRepository/settings/Page/Build and deployment/Branch